-Free surplus invested in new business primarily represents acquisition costs and amounts set aside for required capital. (ii)
+(i) Free surplus invested in new business primarily represents acquisition costs and amounts set aside for required capital.

-(iii) Non-operating free surplus generated for other operations represents the post-tax IFRS basis short-term fluctuations in investment returns and gain or loss on corporate transactions for other entities.
+(ii) Non-operating free surplus generated for other operations represents the post-tax IFRS basis short-term fluctuations in investment returns, the movement in the mark-to-market value adjustment on core structural borrowings which did not meet the qualifying conditions as set out in the Insurance (Group Capital) Rules and gain or loss on corporate transactions for other entities.

-(iv) Net cash flows to parent company reflect the cash remittances as included in the holding company cash flow at transaction rates.
-The difference to the intra-group dividends and investment in operations in the movement in EEV shareholders' equity primarily relates to intragroup loans, foreign exchange and other non-cash items.
-New share capital subscribed in full year 2021 primarily represented the issuance of new ordinary shares on the Hong Kong Stock Exchange
+(iii) Net cash flows to parent company reflect the cash remittances as included in the holding company cash flow at transaction rates.
+The difference to the intra-group dividends and investment in operations in the movement in EEV shareholders' equity primarily relates to intra-group loans, foreign exchange and other non-cash items.